 Filing a complaint on behalf of someone else must be done with appropriate documentation of authorization to represent the impacted individual, such as a power of attorney or guardianship papers.
 If the information is not included, DMAS will send an authorized representative request letter with an authorized representative form, and require it to be returned in 14 calendar days.
-The time period it takes to return the document will extend the 30 day time period to issue a decision.
+The time period it takes to return the document will extend the 60 day time period to issue a decision.
+Parents of children younger than 18 years-old automatically qualify as authorized representatives.